braze-inc/braze-docs/_docs/_user_guide/message_building_by_channel/email/templates/email_template.md

 After selecting your editor experience, this is your opportunity to get creative with customizing your email template.
 You can use HTML to create and emulate your branding in the HTML editor, or include a variety of [creative details]({{site.baseurl}}/user_guide/message_building_by_channel/email/drag_and_drop/overview/#creative-details) in the drag-and-drop editor.

-{% raw %}
 As you design your email template, if you do not include an unsubscribe link, Braze will prompt you to add this in your email as it’s required by law on all marketing emails.
-You can add this unsubscribe link as a footer at the bottom of your emails by using the Liquid tag ``${email_footer}``, or by [customizing the footer]({{site.baseurl}}/user_guide/message_building_by_channel/email/managing_user_subscriptions#custom-footer) in your template.
+You can add this unsubscribe link as a footer at the bottom of your emails by using the Liquid tag {% raw %}``${email_footer}``{% endraw %}, or by [customizing the footer]({{site.baseurl}}/user_guide/message_building_by_channel/email/managing_user_subscriptions/#custom-footer) in your template.
-{% endraw %}

 ## Step 4: Check for email errors